DomainDrivenArchitecture/c4k-common/README.md

 #### Validate your inputs

-Have you recognized the `defn-spec` marco?
+Have you recognized the `defn-spec` macro above?
 We use allover validation, e.g.

 ```clojure
 (def rate-limit-config? (s/keys :req-un [::max-rate